 True obedience to the dictates of nature requires reverence for the past and solicitude for the future.
 “Nature” is not the mere sensation of the passing moment; it is eternal, though we evanescent men experience only a fragment of it.
 An enthusiast for abstract “natural right” may obstruct the operation of true natural law; we have no right to imperil the happiness of posterity by impudently tinkering with the heritage of humanity.
 (Kirk 1951, 449)

-Of course this last step is necessary to tie together the Burkean worldview: central to the entire framework, littered throughout his rhetoric are appeals to Harmony and Order.
+Of course, this last step is necessary to tie together the Burkean worldview: central to the entire framework, littered throughout his rhetoric are appeals to Harmony and Order.
 Not just “harmony” and “order” as they relate to the narrow sociological dynamics of a particular community, but the ways in which all of that extends out into a universal “divine concordance” (Canavan 1959, 72) we align ourselves with.
+In commonspeak, we would call the totality of this concordance “life”.

 And the interesting byproduct of this is that despite all the lengths he goes through to make a case in defense of immanent truths, it could only be done within the context of appealing to a transcendent foundation.
 For all the time he spends showing the ways in which knowledge is practical, intuitive, and flexible, there still has to exist some source of morality outside of it all.
 Dig deep enough and one finds Burke returning back to “eternal justice”, just like Proudhon.

-But the rabbis took it even further, to the point of modern study seemingly reversing the entire framework established so far.
-The Brisker method (which has come to dominate many yeshivas today) marked a complete paradigm shift, pulling the Talmud out of the very history which defined its composition.
+This idea of starting with the ideal and working back to the real may seem like a reversal of the entire “religious atmosphere” spoken of so far (Soloveitchik 1994, 65) — and in some ways it is.
+Modern yeshiva study (influenced by the Brisker method) pulls the Talmud out of the very history which defined its composition.
 Prior approaches to study could make use of historical, contextual, and realist thinking, but the Briskers eschewed all of that in favor of an approach relying purely on internal logic (Saiman 2020, 199).
 Understanding the law came to mean effectively boiling it down to its most essential elements.

-Everything discussed up until this point has emphasized the realness of Torah; its concern with practical issues over abstract ones, the history weaved into its composition, and the communal nature of its practice that gives it a personal, almost subjective edge.
-Put together, one gets the sense that immanence is what defines this approach to law.
-When Maimonides talks about the tension between revelation and reason, he does so with a sense of balance, not wanting to foresake one in pursuit of the other.
+A lot has been said about the realness of Torah; its concern with practical issues over abstract ones, the history weaved into its composition, and the communal nature of its practice that gives it a personal, almost subjective edge.
+Put together, one would get the sense that immanence is what defines this approach to law.
+When Maimonides talks about the tension between revelation and reason, he does so with a sense of balance, not wanting to forsake one in pursuit of the other (Student 2014).

-Contrast this with the Brisker worldview, which seems to present halakhah not merely as real, but hyperreal — something with the capacity to “overrule” reality:
+Contrast this with the Brisker view, which seems to present halakhah not merely as real, but hyperreal — something with the capacity to “overrule” reality:

 The idea that halakhah predates creation means that its rules are hardwired into the fabric of the universe.
 Thus, if some rules proved too burdensome on commerce, or enabled wealthy creditors to oppress impoverished debtors, there is simply nothing to be done about it.
 (Saiman 2020, 208)